arqalite/fire-king-guide/src/combos/ponix/2-card-generic.md

-# Ponix + any FIRE Beast, Beast-Warrior or Winged-Beast
+# Ponix + any FIRE Beast, Beast-Warrior or Winged Beast

 Adding a second card to the 1-card Ponix combo makes it much more powerful, allowing you to add multiple layers of interruption alongside the board clear that [_Garunix Eternity, Hyang of the Fire Kings_] offers.

-Here is a generic combo that works with any FIRE Beast, Beast-Warrior or Winged-Beast (basically, any Fire King card) - it sets up the FK engine and ends on a [_Promethean Princess, Bestower of Flames_] backed up by [_Fire King Avatar Arvata_].
+Here is a generic combo that works with any FIRE Beast, Beast-Warrior or Winged Beast (basically, any Fire King card) - it sets up the FK engine and ends on a [_Promethean Princess, Bestower of Flames_] backed up by [_Fire King Avatar Arvata_].

 <center>
 <video controls>